PacificBiosciences/portello/docs/methods.md

 the contig mapping information by selecting the segment match location with high gap-compressed identity and clipping out any other mappings of that segment in other split reads.

+After repeated match trimming, portello identifies adjacent split alignment segments of the assembly contigs which are colinear, and joins these together.
+Joining such segments into one continuous alignment makes it easier to view the alignments in IGV and recognize that the phasing relationship across the split alignment segment gap.
+Such gaps are typically created by minimap2 at regions meeting its Z-drop criteria indicating punctuated sample divergence from the reference.
+Note that due to this joining step, the 'split read index' shown in the portello `PS` tag output refers to the index of the joined split alignment segments.

 ### Read alignment scan

 Read alignments are scanned for primary alignments only.
 Unlike the contig alignments, portello requires that these